danhaab/katie/_posts/2018-01-24-CarnivalOPizza.1.md

 event: true
 comments: true
 show: true
+years: 2010-2016
 ---

-#### For five years, I was a point-person for a large-scale community carnival fundraiser, bringing together hundreds of community families to play dozens of carnival games and singular good times, all pizza-related and on-brand.
+For five years, I was a point-person for a large-scale community carnival fundraiser, bringing together hundreds of community families to play dozens of carnival games and singular good times, all pizza-related and on-brand.
 I coordinated and recruited over 120 volunteers and worked with a stellar team of joyful professionals to raise a large portion of the annual budget for a local charity organization.

 {% capture images %}
 	../assets/img/carnival.jpg